MSW Acceptance Rates

 Overall Acceptance Rates

 There are some excellent online options for a MSW degree available today, from schools such as the University of Southern California.
-Some of the top regional schools such as the University of New England are also making this option available.
+Some regional schools such as the University of New England are also making this option available.
 If the program is accredited by the Council on Social Work Education (CSWE) it should be acceptable to the licensing agency in your state.